Best CBD Oil For Dog Lymphoma at a Glance

 How CBD Compares to Traditional Dog Lymphoma Treatments

 Other lymphoma treatment options include radiation therapy, antibody therapy, immunotherapy, bone marrow, and stem cell transplants.
-However, each approach has its cons – radiation therapy is not always applicable, antibody therapy does not replace chemotherapy, immunotherapy is still a novel concept, and bone marrow and stem cell transplants are cost-prohibitive and not universally successful.
+However, each approach has its cons.
+Radiation therapy is not always applicable, antibody therapy does not replace chemotherapy, immunotherapy is still a novel concept, and bone marrow and stem cell transplants are cost-prohibitive and not universally successful.

 On the other hand, CBD oil is a 100% natural and safe option with rare, benign, and transient side effects like lowered blood pressure, dry mouth, and drowsiness.
 Plus, CBD oil is non-addictive and prolonged use does not result in resistance buildup.
-Last but not least, CBD can boost the effects of immunotherapy, radiation therapy, and potentially chemotherapy.

 Dog Lymphoma: Signs & Symptoms

 The telltale sign of lymphoma is lymph node enlargement.
-The nodes become swollen with a firm but rubbery consistency.
+The nodes become swollen with a firm but unusually rubbery consistency.
 However, there are two caveats:

 - Loss of appetite